 The festival was created by violinist Sergiu Luca, who served as artistic director until 1981, when he was replaced by clarinetist David Shifrin.
 Prior to becoming a professor of music at Yale University and artistic director of the Chamber Music Society at Yale series, Shifrin was artistic director of the Chamber Music Society of Lincoln Center from 1992 to 2004.
 Those connections have kept the pipeline of excellent musicians flowing to Portland, summer after summer.
 These include young musicians and ensembles chosen for the Protégé Project, who receive coaching from great musicians before rehearsing and performing with them at the festival.

 Over the years, the summer festival has evolved, spreading out from its Reed College base to clubs and concert halls across the city.
-The music has changed, too, extending to include music from the 20th and 21st centuries, which is highlighted in this year’s Sounds from 20th-Century America performance.
-This CMNW-commissioned premiere explores musical Americana including classic jazz standards from artists like Dizzy Gillespie, to composer Jeff Scott’s take on the 1960s rock-n-roll fantasy.
+The music has changed, too, extending to include music from the 20th and 21st centuries, exploring musical Americana like classic jazz standards from artists like Dizzy Gillespie and a composer’s take on 1960s rock-n-roll fantasy.